 If the front sight is higher or lower than the rear sight, then the grip angle isn't good for you.

 Changing the backstraps might help.
-Otherwise, choose a gun with a different grip.
+Otherwise, put in extra dry practice or choose a gun with a different grip.

 The angle from the grip to the slide affects its natural point of aim

 Pistols with shallow angles, like a Sig p320 (16º) point lower.
 Glocks have steeper angles (21º) and point higher: